paolocrosetto/A-Monetary-Measure-of-the-Strength-and-Robustness-of-the-Attraction-Effect/README.md

 -   the analysis scripts to generate the paper's results, in `/Analysis`
 -   the information needed to recreate the stimuli for replication, in `/Stimuli`

+## Running the analysis: howto

+To replicate the statistical analysis, head to the `Analysis` folder.
+Open the `Analysis.R` file.
+It has some dependencies (listed up front; install them if you need to) and it calls all the ancillary scripts to generate all the results.
+These are stored in the different `/Figures` and `/Tables` folders.

 ## Recreating the stimuli: howto

 The exact stimuli used in the original experiment hare provided in the `/Stimuli` folder.
 Subjects had to choose one item out of menus of 3 items and of 6 items (only the 3-menus are used in the Economics Letters paper).
 You get: